 The Role of E-Commerce

 E-commerce is expected to play a large role in holiday shopping.
 The National Retail Federation expects online sales to rise between 7 and 10 percent this year, totaling as much as $117 billion, which is 10.3 percent higher than last year’s online holiday sales projection.

 Consider consumers’ tendency to shop online, paired with retail business growth across many industries, and it seems there’s no end in sight for the rise of the supply chain and logistics industry.
 Lucky for you, if you’re already a logistics pro—or looking to become one!

 The “Nice List” of Supply Chain Pros

 With the holiday season upon us, it’s important to recognize some key logistics positions, their skills and the steps that they take to manufacture, plan and fulfill goods.
-Here is a list of a few key positions that help spread holiday cheer this time of year:
+Here is a list of a few key positions and their job descriptions that help spread holiday cheer this time of year:

 Check out our interactive infographic – you might learn some things about your colleagues or workers and get a little inspiration for your own career!